 Making the sauce:

-Heat ghee or butter over low heat in a large pan and add the onions along with a teaspoon of salt.
+Heat ghee or butter over low heat in a large pot and add the onions along with a teaspoon of salt.

 Cook onions over low heat for about 45-60 minutes until completely soft and lightly caramelized.

-Add tomato paste and continue to simmer for about five minutes.
+Add tomato paste and continue to cook for about five minutes.

 Add ground chili, ginger, garam masala, fenugreek seeds and tumeric, then continue cooking for about five minutes till fragrant.

 Squeeze the remaining roasted garlic into the pot (discarding the husk, obviously) and stir to combine.